CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 Not abolition of juries just 'tweaks' with pilots to be trialed first.

-The crown court backlog of >80'000 cases.
+The Crown Court currently has a backlog of >80'000 cases.
 People wait years for trials.

 HMG argues that juries slow the process.
-The allege jury trials are 3-5 days longer than a judge only trial would be.
+Allege jury trials are 3-5 days longer than a judge-only trials would be.

-Complex cases fraud and bribery confuse juries.
-Judges allegedly handle evidence better.
+Complex cases such as fraud and bribery confuse juries.
+Judges allegedly handle evidence better [balderdash!].

 Saves £millions in court time, frees judges for allegedly harder case.